tohinz/CharacterGAN/README.md

 ### Training Data
 All training data for a given character should be in a single folder.
 Concretely: the folder should contain all training images (all in the same resolution), a file called `keypoints.csv`, and (potentially) a file called `keypoints_skeleton.csv`.
+We used [this website](https://www.makesense.ai/) to label our images but there are of course other possibilities.

+The structure of the `keypoints.csv` file is (no header): `keypoint_label,x_coord,y_coord,file_name`.
+The first column describes the keypoint label (e.g. *head*), the next two columns give the location of the keypoint, and the final column states which training image this keypoint belongs to.

+The structure of the `keypoints_skeleton.csv` file is (no header): `keypoint,connected_keypoint,connected_keypoint,...`.
+The first column describes which keypoint we are describing in this line, the following columns describe which keypoints are connected to that keypoint (e.g. *elbow, shoulder, hand* would state that the *elbow* keypoint should be connected to the *shoulder* keypoint and the *hand* keypoint).

+See our example training data in `datasets` for examples of both files.

 To train a model with the default parameters from our paper run: